Connor-Miller/loot/CONTEXT.md

 **Working change** — the always-present change at the tip that the working tree *is* (JJ-style, ADR 0006).
 There is no separate "commit" step: `describe` names the working change and `new` finalizes it and starts a fresh one on top.
+It is **un-described** until named — carrying no message, or the `(working change)` placeholder an internal carry-along capture stored.
+Naming stays after-the-fact, but `new` **refuses to sign** an un-described change (#174, ADR 0030 amendment): a signed message is permanent and becomes the subject on git `main`.
 Under implicit auto-snapshot (ADR 0030, #144) every **mutating** verb (`new`, `describe`, `grant`, `maroon`, `migrate`, and — since #219 — `pull`/`apply`) captures the tree first, so edits are never lost between commands and no manual